sanhee16/SDFlowLayout/README.md

 An example is available in ContentView!

 ### Parameters
-- data: The collection of data to display.
+- `data`: The collection of data to display.
-- id: A key path to identify each data item.
+- `id`: A key path to identify each data item.
-- content: A closure that generates a view for each data item.
+- `content`: A closure that generates a view for each data item.

 ## Contributing